JasWright/Industrial-Testfit/README.md

 Test fit for industrial buildings

-# The issue
+# The dynamo issue
-this takes 18mins!
+This takes 18mins!
-[![Industrial Building Time Test]](https://vimeo.com/312968327)
+[![Industrial Building Time Test]](https://vimeo.com/312968327) So I am converting all of these scripts to be revit add-ins

-Where I am last: Roof auto-generates slope for 4' peak.
+# Where I am last: Roof auto-generates slope for 4' peak.
 Reference-style:
 ![alt text][logo]